 And no, I didn’t run out of denim!
 I consciously broke the denim patchwork with three random patches in other coloured fabric.
 These chairs also go well with the Boho denim table runner I made for the dining room.

-I love a hexagon shape and have made Chinese applique hexagon patchwork cushions and a patchwork recycled sweater blanket.
-So I decided to stick to that same hexagon shape with this denim chair patchwork.
+I love hexagon shapes and have made Chinese applique hexagon patchwork cushions and a patchwork recycled sweater blanket.
+So, I decided to stick to that same hexagon shape with this denim chair patchwork.
 Hexagons are a popular shape to craft and DIY within home decor.

 What You Need

-• Old jeans – I used denim scraps from at least three pairs of jeans.
-This was to ensure I had various indigo shades of denim fabric.
+- Old jeans—I used denim scraps from at least three pairs of jeans to ensure I had various indigo shades of denim fabric.

 How to Make Hexagon Denim Patchwork

-There are many excellent guides and videos for English paper piecing patchwork on the internet, such as the sewing directory and youtube videos.
+There are many excellent guides and videos on the internet for English paper piecing patchwork, such as the sewing directory and YouTube videos.
 I will still show you how I did it.
-For this denim patchwork, everything was hand sewn; however, if you want to, some bits can be machine sewn.
+For this denim patchwork, everything was hand-sewn; however, if you want to, some bits can be machine-sewn.

-1..
-The first thing to do is to cut out your denim hexagon shapes.
-Using the double-back sticky tape, tape a paper hexagon to the denim.
-Then using the rotary cutter, cut out your hexagon shape, leaving a 1/4″ seam allowance.
+Step 1: The first step is to cut out your denim hexagon shapes.
+Tape a paper hexagon to the denim using double-sided sticky tape.
+Then, using the rotary cutter, cut out your hexagon shape, leaving a 1/4″ seam allowance.

 Carry on until you have enough hexagons to cover your seat pad.
-As well as the denim hexagons, I cut out three fabric hexagons from my fabric scraps box.
+In addition to the denim hexagons, I cut out three fabric hexagons from my fabric scraps box.

-Place two hexagons right sides together, and sew them together along the top edge avoiding the paper using a running stitch.
+Place two hexagons right sides together and sew them together along the top edge using a running stitch, avoiding the paper.

 Some people like to stitch the hexagons together into a flower pattern or in rows and then join the rows.
 I, however, just stitched them randomly together in no particular order.